Skip to main content

 Once you have a trend line (often a least-squares line fitted to time tt on the horizontal axis), substitute the future time value to forecast.
 As with regression, forecasting far beyond the data is extrapolation and grows less reliable the further out you go.

-A complete forecast answer states the trend equation, shows the deseasonalising and reseasonalising steps where seasons apply, and comments on reliability if the forecast reaches well beyond the data.
+A complete forecast answer states the trend equation, shows the deseasonalising and reseasonalising steps where seasons apply, checks that seasonal indices sum to the number of seasons, and comments on reliability if the forecast reaches well beyond the data.

 Exam-style practice questions